vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 Vitess uses an IO buffer of 2MiB when writing to disks in restores.
 However, until v17, there was no way to control the size of this buffer, nor to enable IO buffering when reading data from disks in backups.

-In v17, it's possible to control the size of IO buffers used when reading and writing data to disk during backups and restores.
+In v17, it's possible to control the size of I/O buffers used while reading and writing data to disk during backups and restores.
 (Currently this is limited to the builtin backup engine.)

-Depending on the environment where vtbackup or other backup/restore programs are run, tuning these settings could impact IO throughput.
+Depending on the environment where vtbackup or other backup/restore programs are run, tuning these settings could impact I/O throughput.

 ### Detailed backup stats